turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 - End of Thursday in Week 2

 **Suggested testing progress by end of iteration**
-- Unit & integration tests are written & passing
-  - Tests have been updated to accommodate Router
+- Application views and user flows are fully tested
-- Asynchronous testing is completed
+- Asynchronous functions are stubbed
-- Router testing is completed

 ---